 Assurance: The service under the waiver's Pediatric Nurse Aide is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
-For those eligible, EPDST will be used for all mandatory and optional state plan services.

 Pediatric nurse aide services can be provided in the workplace for waiver participants who meet the specified qualifications.
 Level I tasks, which consists entirely of home management tasks, are covered only when provided in conjunction with Level II Personal Care tasks.